angelal4844/sep11-freedom-project/entries/entry02.md

 # Entry 2 (Tinkering with Kaboom.js Day 2)
 ##### 12/19/2022

 The tool I am going to use for my Freedom Project is Kaboom.js.
 These few weeks, I was tinkering with Kaboom.js in code.cs50.io and replit.
 I learned about how to load a sprite, `text(" ")`,`addLevel ([])`, `add[]` and many more.
-These few weeks, my goal was to plan out what my game will look like and start building my game.
+These few weeks, my goal was to pratice what I learned in Kaboom.js by creating a game.
 During the winter break I'm going to finish making my level for hard and hardest and learn about events, where it helps make the game interactive.

 ### Kaboom.js
 * `sprite ("sprite name")` -> Helps call a sprite from loadSprite.